rockettheme/docs/Docs/wordpress/plugins/roksprocket/faq.md

 :   1. **Shortcode** This is the shortcode you can use to add a RokSprocket widget to a post.
 [60%, 57%, se]

 You can click the little clipboard located to the right of the shortcode to have it copy the code directly to your clipboard.
-From there, you'll need to go to your post editing screen and add the shortcode where you would like it to appear in your widget.
+From there, you will need to go to your post editing screen and add the shortcode where you would like it to appear in your widget.

 ![][module_2]